42 Icebreakers for High School Students That Really Work

 "Fakebook" profile for Minerva McGonagall

-Your students may or may not use social media in real life, but they can all use this classroom-safe form of it.
-Use this free online Fakebook generator, or try a printable template instead.
+Your students may or may not use social media in real life, but they can all use this classroom-safe free online Fakebook generator.
 Kids can personalize these in ways that are appropriate for school.
-(This also gives you a good opportunity for a lesson on internet safety and using social media responsibly.)
+(This also gives you a good opportunity for a lesson on responsible digital citizenship.)

 Many teachers start the first day of school by sharing their classroom rules, assigning seats, and introducing the year’s agenda.
 Now, let’s be honest: Most kids tune out when you start sharing your rules.
 They’ve heard them all before, right?
 So, try giving your students some ownership over the expectations in your classroom.
 You’ll be surprised at how this can be a real game-changer.